-Today’s announcement of the Searchspring and Nextopia merger marks a new beginning in the ecommerce space, but the path that led both companies here is over 10 years in the making.
+Today’s announcement of the Searchspring and Nextopia merger marks a new beginning in the ecommerce space.
+But the path that led both companies here is over 10 years in the making.

 Searchspring was founded by Gareth Dismore and Scott Zielinski in 2007.
-They opened their first office in Colorado Springs in 2009, often referred to as the ‘Quick Quack office’ thanks to the neighboring car wash of the same name.
+They opened their first office in Colorado Springs in 2009.
+This was often referred to as the ‘Quick Quack office’ thanks to the neighboring car wash of the same name.
 They relocated to larger premises in 2013 to accommodate the expanding team, and acquired a ping pong table to solidify their status as a growing software company.
 A second location in Denver opened the following year.

 Founded in 1999 by Sanjay Arora, Nextopia’s history goes back a little further.
 Sharing a building (and a restroom) with a Japanese restaurant in Toronto, the company’s early days were focused on custom development projects.
 It wasn’t until 2006, when a client requested search functionality on their website, that the idea for a site search solution really took hold.
 That particular client is still a Nextopia customer to this day.